Indian languages

-What's new on our site today!
+What's new on our site

 This is our collection of links to Yavapai and traditional stories that can be read online.
 We have indexed our Native American legends section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
-In particular, though these legends come from the Yavapai, the traditional stories of related tribes like the Mojave and Havasupai are very similar.
+In particular, though these legends come from the Yavapai, the traditional stories of related tribes like the Havasupai and Apache are very similar.

 Komwidapokuwia (also spelled Komwidapokwia, K-weden-buk-wea, and other ways):